Free standard shipping and returns on all orders

 Woody Family

-The woody family leans more towards men and is usually made up of warm and rich compositions.
-If you like forest, sawdust, earth and dry smells, this family could be yours.
+The woody family leans more towards men and is usually composed of warm and rich compositions.
+If you like forest, sawdust, earthy, and dry smells, this family might be for you.

-Woody perfumes fall into three main categories, but have many more variations, as it is a family of fragrances that tends to overlap more with others with the combination of fresh and resinous notes.
+Woody perfumes are divided into three main categories, but they have many more variations, as it is a fragrance family that tends to overlap more with others with the combination of fresh and resinous notes.

-Woody perfumes also tend to be long-wearing, multi-season blended, and because of their warm heart, increasingly unisex.
+Woody perfumes also tend to be long-lasting, blended for several seasons, and, due to their warm heart, increasingly unisex.

-Woods - Warm and mysterious, the woody category is the "basic" type of woody perfume that tends to stay within the genre and is often the most popular type of modern men's perfume.
+Woods - warm and mysterious, the woody category is the "basic" type of woody perfumes that tend to stay within the genre and is often the most popular type of modern masculine perfume.

-Mossy Woods - green and woody, mossy perfumes have been a basic and reference type of fragrance within classic men's perfumery during the 70s and 80s.
+Mossy Woods - green and woody, mossy perfumes have been a staple and go-to fragrance type within classic masculine perfumery during the 70s and 80s.

-Dry Woods - In a way, a new type of style often found in niche perfumery and designed for those who want a pure, dry scent.
+Dry Woods - in a way, a new style often found in niche perfumery and designed for those who desire a pure, dry scent.

-Aromatics - Woody chords mixed with aromatic herbs such as lavender, rosemary and basil dominate.
+Aromatics - woody accords mixed with aromatic herbs like lavender, rosemary, and basil dominate.
 Ideal for more mature gentlemen and office wear.

 OTHER WOODY VARIATIONS